rust-lang/rfcs/text/XXX-unwind-FFI.md

   which explicitly permits `extern` functions to unwind (`panic`) without aborting.
-* If this annotation is used anywhere in the dependency tree, generation of the final product will fail unless the panic strategy is `unwind` and a non-default panic runtime is specified.
+* If this annotation is used anywhere in the dependency tree, generation of the final (binary) product will fail unless the panic strategy is `unwind` and a non-default panic runtime is specified.
 * Stabilize the `#![panic_runtime]` annotation (from